joshuadavidwood/pyabst/README.md

 #### Smmry Comparison
 When you ingest the same text into Smmry ([www.smmry.com](www.smmry.com)). with select a 5 sentence argument we find the results to match Example 3.
 However, PyAbs replaces <i>'The first digits, 3.14, are well known but the number is infinitely long.'</i> with <i>'And Ms Iwao said she had been fascinated by the number since she had been a child.'</i>.<br>

-The value of the number pi has been calculated to a new world record length of 31 trillion digits, far past the previous record of 22 trillion.
+<i>The value of the number pi has been calculated to a new world record length of 31 trillion digits, far past the previous record of 22 trillion.
 Pi is the number you get when you divide a circles circumference by its diameter.
 The first digits, 3.14, are well known but the number is infinitely long.
-Extending the known sequence of digits in pi is very difficult because the number follows no set pattern.<br>
+Extending the known sequence of digits in pi is very difficult because the number follows no set pattern.</i><br>

 #### Frequently Asked Questions
 Work in progress.